delbaoliveira/delbaoliveira/README.md

 **2021 Goals**
 - 🔭  Join the #LearninPublic movement.
 (Update: Found a blogging buddy - currently on pause)
 - 📦  Complete a Product Management course (Update: Joined Reforge - currently on pause)
-- ⚙️  Get certified as ScrumMaster (Update: Attending ScrumAlliance course in May 2021)
+- ⚙️  Get certified as ScrumMaster (Update: Attending a Scrum Alliance course in May 2021)
 - 🏗️  Build an app (Update: Mapped out features and MVP - currently on pause)
 - 👩🏻‍💻  Get a job as a developer.
 (Update: Working on my portfolio, making those squares green again & refreshing my knowledge)